4rjunc/solana-programs-list/native-account-data/README.md

 ## Introduction

-This comprehensive guide walks through a complete Solana native program that demonstrates fundamental blockchain development concepts.
-The program creates and manages student records on the Solana blockchain, showcasing essential patterns like account creation, data serialization, and cross-program invocations.
+This deep guide walks through a complete Solana native program.
+The program creates student records on the Solana, With concepts like account creation, data serialization, and cross-program invocations.

 **What This Program Does:**
-- Creates new accounts on the Solana blockchain
+- Creates new accounts on the Solana.
 - Stores student information (name, registration number, subject) in account data
-- Demonstrates proper account management and rent-exemption
+- Demonstrates account management and rent-exemption
 - Shows how to interact with Solana's System Program through CPI calls

 ## Understanding Solana Accounts

-Before diving into the code, it's crucial to understand Solana's account model.
+Its important to understand Solana's account model.
 Unlike Ethereum's contract-centric approach, Solana uses an account-based model where:

 **Every piece of data lives in an account**, and accounts have:
 - **Public Key**: Unique identifier (like an address)